 Grills: 2022 Hand Made in the USA since 1993.

 "Purcell Trench makes the best grills on the planet."
 Cliff Jacobson (wilderness guide, author of Wilderness Canoeing and over a dozen other popular books, and the video The Forgotten Skills)

 It is suggested all visitors peruse the Home page and note links at top and bottom of the page.

-TIG welded thin wall tubing yields a light grill.
+TIG (Tungsten Inert Gas) Welded thin wall tubing yields a light grill.